 Deeper Integration with Nutrition and Lifestyle

 One pivotal area that stands to gain from these advancements is nutrition.
-As these tests become more refined, users will potentially receive not just a list of sensitivities, but personalized dietary recommendations.
+As food sensitivities become more refined, users will potentially receive not just a list of sensitivities, but personalized dietary recommendations.
 Imagine, post-test, receiving a customized meal plan directly on your smartphone tailored to your detected sensitivities and nutritional needs.Moreover, it's not just about what to avoid.
 These tests might soon tell users which foods they should consume more of, based on detected deficiencies or imbalances.
 Integrating with other health apps could allow for comprehensive health tracking, from activity levels to sleep patterns, all linked with dietary recommendations.

 Broader Implications for Personalized Health